IIIF/website/source/_posts/2018-07-03-newsletter.md

 * On February 22, [Cathryn Goodwin][caa-goodwin] (Princeton University Art Museum), [Charles Butcosk][caa-butcosk] (Colby College Museum of Art), [Jeff Steward][caa-steward] (Harvard Art Museums), and [Emmanuelle Delmas-Glass][caa-glass] (Yale Center for British Art) presented on
 IIIF Use Cases for Enhanced Research and Collection Engagement on a College Art Association conference panel chaired by Emily Pugh from the Getty Research Institute.
 * On March 27, Julien A. Raemy has been invited to [present his bachelor’s thesis][agbd-prezi] on IIIF to the Geneva Library Association (AGBD).
-* “Les protocoles IIIF : présentation des potentialités” (in French), presentation by Régis Robineau at the HIMANIS Project Final Day (Paris, Archives Nationales, May 29).
+* [“Les protocoles IIIF : présentation des potentialités”][himanis-presentation] (in French), presentation by Régis Robineau at the HIMANIS Project Final Day (Paris, Archives Nationales, May 29).
 * Claire Knowles and Terry Brady presented at the [Open Repositories conference][or2018] at Montana State University, 4-7 June, on IIIF and DSpace.
 * Leander Seige from the University of Leipzig gave a [lightning talk on Manuscripts, IIIF and the upcoming German manuscript platform][seige-elag] at ELAG 2018 in Prague on June 6.
 * On June 25th-29th, the [Scholastic Commentaries and Text Archive][scta] held a [weeklong standards workshop][scta-linking] culminating in a [Friday showcase presentation][scta-meeting] at the University of Basel in Switzerland.
 Since the SCTA is working hard to make scholastic data available via IIIF both for its end users and for re-use by institutions with related content, IIIF was a central topic of discussion throughout the week.